TysonAndre/php7mar/README.md

 **--php**
 ```
 	File path to the PHP binary to use for syntax checking.
-	If this option is not used syntax checking will use the default PHP installtion to test syntax.
+	If this option is not used syntax checking will use the default PHP installation to test syntax.
 		*Example: --php="/path/to/php/binary/php"*
 ```